kabrol98/kabrol98/README.md

 ## Hi there 👋

 My name is Karan Abrol.
-I graduation from the University of Illinois in 2020.
+I graduated from the University of Illinois in 2020.
 I worked in Oracle's Databases group for 3 years, and then joined [Deductive AI](https://www.deductive.ai/) in 2023 as a Founding Software Engineer.

 I'm super interested in the intersection between Databases and Artificial Intelligence, and making developers more productive.
 Please drop me a note at kabrol@gmail.com if you'd like to chat!